RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Reference Baseline Implementation: RGBT-VGNet

-where $\mathbb{E}{s}$ denotes the CLIP text encoder, and $\mathbb{P}{s}$ is a linear projection that maps the last layer textual embeddings into the grounding space.
+where $\mathbb{E}_{s}$ denotes the CLIP text encoder, and $\mathbb{P}_{s}$ is a linear projection that maps the last-layer textual embeddings into the grounding space.

-All CLIP encoders remain frozen to preserve the pretrained language–vision alignment.
-The extracted representations are aligned and refined by the subsequent modules.
-The final input is composed by concatenating the projected RGB, TIR, and Text tokens with a learnable regression token $[\mathrm{Reg}]$, which is then fed into the vision–language transformer~\cite{xiao2024hivg}.
-A lightweight regression head predicts the bounding box from the regression token:
+All CLIP encoders remain frozen to preserve pretrained language-vision alignment.
+Extracted representations are aligned and refined by subsequent modules.
+The final input concatenates projected Fused Visual and Text tokens with a learnable regression token $[\mathrm{Reg}]$, which is then fed into the VL-Transformer~\cite{deng2021transvg}.
+A lightweight regression head predicts the bounding box from the $[\mathrm{Reg}]$ token:

-\ding{202}~\textbf{Asymmetric Modality Adaptation~(AMA).} The vision–language pre-trained models, such as CLIP, have exhibited strong performance on RGB domain.
-But the feature representations are biased toward the RGB modality used during pre-training, resulting in a huge modality gap when extended to TIR modality.
+\ding{202}~\textbf{Asymmetric Modality Adaptation~(AMA).} Vision-language pretrained models such as CLIP have strong performance in the RGB domain, but their feature representations are biased toward RGB data used during pretraining, resulting in a large modality gap when extended to TIR modality.
 While LoRA-based~\cite{hu2022lora} fine-tuning has been widely adopted to adapt frozen backbones to downstream tasks, applying identical LoRA configurations to different modalities overlooks their differences and the VLP models' bias.
-To address this limitation, we introduce an asymmetric LoRA design that assigns different adaptation capacities to the two visual modalities.
+To address this limitation, we adopt an asymmetric LoRA configuration that assigns different adaptation capacities to the two visual modalities.
 Specifically, we perform low-rank decomposition on the attention projection weights of each vision encoder layer $l$: